mailkaran9/CustomDialogBoxAndroid/README.md

 Default values are already initialized.
 Developers can pass an empty string for - buttonText,buttonColor,layoutBackgroundColor,buttonTextColor,reasonTextColor

+# Sample

+Another sample of this library can be found at - https://github.com/mailkaran9/UserPermissionsSampleAndroid

 # Screenshot

 ![Screenshot](Screenshot/screenshot1.PNG "Sample screenshot of dialog box")